Ryan-Holben/Ryan-Holben.github.io/_posts/2016-08-21-installing-tex-on-mac.md

 layout:     post
 title:      Installing (La)TeX on Mac, the Sane Way
 date:       2016-08-21
-summary:    MacTeX is a fat, fat cow, and BasicTeX is painful.
-Here's how to get LaTeX up and running with easy dependency installation.
+summary:    MacTeX is a fat, fat cow, and BasicTeX, by contrast, is starved.
+Here's how to get LaTeX up and running with automatic dependency installation on MacOS.
-categories: TeX LaTeX installation
+categories: TeX LaTeX installation MacOS
 ---
 <center><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/92/LaTeX_logo.svg/200px-LaTeX_logo.svg.png"></center>

 If you're here, you probably know what \\(\LaTeX\\) is.
 But just in case you're not quite sure, LaTeX is the industry and academy standard for typesetting technical documents.
-It's used in the first sentence in this paragraph to display the logo, and it's probably what was used to write any research paper that you have run across with a formula.
-If you're still using Microsoft Word to do formulas, please stop.
+It's used in the first sentence in this paragraph to display the logo, and it is probably what was used to write any research paper that you have run across containing a formula.
+(If you're still using Microsoft Word to do formulas, please stop.)

 That being said, LaTeX (and its parent, TeX) is a relic of times past.
 At the time of this article, there are [5,178 packages](https://www.ctan.org/) available for download depending on the functionality you want.
-If you're on Windows, you can simply use [MiKTeX](http://miktex.org/), and any dependencies will be automatically downloaded as you need them.
-How nice!

 <hr>
 ## LaTeX installation on MacOS is outdated
-On MacOS, your options are either bloat or tedious pain.
+If you're on Windows, you can simply use [MiKTeX](http://miktex.org/), and any dependencies will be automatically downloaded as you need them.
+How nice!
+On MacOS, however, your options are either bloat or tedious, tedious pain.
 You can:

 * Install [MacTeX](https://tug.org/mactex/mactex-download.html) which will include every package, and work.
 As impressive as that is, that's roughly 3-4 gigabytes split among over 100k files on your disk.